ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 :math:`\mathbf{\sigma}_{\phi}(\mathbf{x})` are the outputs of the inference network with parameter :math:`\phi` specified earlier, and :math:`\odot` denotes the elementwise product.
-In Keras, we explicitly make the noise vector as an input to the model by defining it as an Input layer.
+In Keras, we explicitly make the noise vector as an input to the model by defining an Input layer for it.
 We then implement the above location-scale transformation using
 `Merge layers <https://keras.io/layers/merge/>`_, namely ``Add`` and ``Multiply``.